RConsortium/submissions-pilot4-webR/README.md

 - No custom CSS/JS is added as of now.

-# Packing the code for FDA Submission
+# Packing the app for the eCTD gateway submission

 Proprietary packages cannot be submitted as a compressed file through the eCTD gateway.
 However, proprietary R packages can be converted to a plain `.txt` file by `pkglite` then submitted through the eCTD gateway.